MohammadMirzakhaniDehkordi/MohammadMirzakhaniDehkordi/README.md

 - Designed and developed mobile apps for Iran's largest eCommerce platform using Java, REST API, and Android SDK.
 - Contributed to Agile processes, including backlog grooming and sprint planning.

-### **Treata Smart Solutions**
-*Junior Android Application Developer (Remote & Part-Time)*
-January 2013 - May 2013 | Canada
-- Developed an Android app for physicians to assign tasks to a virtual nurse agent, integrating REST API, JSON, and push notifications.

 ### **Sobhan Abnieh**
 *Software Engineer*
 May 2005 - May 2012 | Bandarabbas, Iran